 |Leukocytes||Granulocytes||4,360 (1,800–9,950)||Abundant granules in the cytoplasm; usually capped nucleus||Non-specific disease resistance||Classified according to membrane-bound granules in the cytoplasm|

-|Neutrophils||4,150 (1,800–7,300)||Number of nucleus lobes increases with age||Phagocyte; particularly effective against bacteria, releases cytotoxic chemicals of granules||Most common leukocyte,
+|Neutrophils||4,150 (1,800–7,300)||Number of nucleus lobes increases with age||Phagocyte; particularly effective against bacteria; releases cytotoxic chemicals of granules||Most common leukocyte,

 life: minutes and up to days

-|Eosinophils||165 (0–700)||Nucleus usually two-lobed; bright, red-orange granules||Phagocytic cells; particularly effective with antigen-antibody-complex; release antihistamines; promote action against allergies and parasitic infections||Life: minutes to up to days|
+|Eosinophils||165 (0–700)||Nucleus usually 2-lobed; bright, red-orange granules||Phagocytic cells; particularly effective with antigen-antibody-complex; release antihistamines; promote action against allergies and parasitic infections||Life: minutes to up to days|

-|Basophils||44 (0–150)||Nucleus usually two-lobed, but difficult to detect due to heavy, dense and dark purple granules||Promote inflammation||Least frequent leukocyte,
+|Basophils||44 (0–150)||Nucleus usually 2-lobed, but difficult to detect due to heavy, dense, and dark purple granules||Promote inflammation||Least frequent leukocyte,

 life span: unknown

-||2,640 (1,700–4,950)||Lack of granules in the cytoplasm; has a simply shaped nucleus, which can be indented||Immune response||Group consists of two main cell types from a number of different origins|
+||2,640 (1,700–4,950)||Lack of granules in the cytoplasm; has a simply shaped nucleus, which can be indented||Immune response||Group consists of 2 main cell types from several different origins|

-|Lymphocytes||2,185 (1,500–4,000)||Sphere-shaped cell with a single, often large nucleus, which accounts for a large part of the cell volume; dark spots; appears as a large (natural killer cells) and small (B and T-cells) variant||Primary specific (adaptive) immune response; T-cells directly attack other cells (boost cellular immunity); B-cells release antibodies (humoral immunity); natural killer cells are similar to the T-cells, but are non-specific||Initial cells derived from the bone marrow, secondary production occurs in the lymphoid tissue; several different subtypes; memory cells are formed after contact with a pathogen and provide a faster reaction; lifetime: many years|
+|Lymphocytes||2,185 (1,500–4,000)||Sphere-shaped cell with a single, often large nucleus, which accounts for a large part of the cell volume; dark spots; appears as a large (natural killer cells) and small (B and T cells) variant||Primary specific (adaptive) immune response; T cells directly attack other cells (boost cellular immunity); B cells release antibodies (humoral immunity); natural killer cells are similar to the T cells, but are non-specific||Initial cells derived from the bone marrow, secondary production occurs in the lymphoid tissue; several different subtypes; memory cells are formed after contact with a pathogen and provide a faster reaction; lifetime: many years|

-|Monocytes||455 (200–950)||Largest leukocyte with indented or horse shoe-shaped nucleus.||Particularly effective phagocytes, swallow up pathogens or worn cells; also serve as antigen-presenting cells for the other components of the immune system||Produced in the red bone marrow; after leaving the circuit, called macrophages|
+|Monocytes||455 (200–950)||Largest leukocyte with an indented or horseshoe-shaped nucleus.||Particularly effective phagocytes, swallow up pathogens or worn cells; also serve as antigen-presenting cells for the other components of the immune system||Produced in the red bone marrow; after leaving the circuit, called macrophages|

-|Blood platelets||350,000 (150,000 –500,000)||Cell fragments surrounded by plasma membrane, contain granules; purple spot||Hemostasis and release of growth factors to repair and heal tissue||Formed from megakaryocytes that remain in the red bone marrow and release platelets into the bloodstream|
+|Blood platelets||350,000 (150,000 –500,000)||Cell fragments surrounded by the plasma membrane, contain granules; purple spot||Hemostasis and release of growth factors to repair and heal tissue||Formed from megakaryocytes that remain in the red bone marrow and release platelets into the bloodstream|

 Diseases of the Blood

-Levels of Inflammation in the Blood
+Levels of Inflammation in the blood

 - Iron deficiency anemia: erythrocytes are microcytic and hypochromic; cause: chronic blood loss, insufficient iron intake.